microsounds/microsounds.github.io/.src/notes/figures.md

 Most are _"prize figures"_ of the variety you could win from a Japanese ["skill" claw machine][claw].
 Unfortunately, I live an ocean away from a _UFO catcher_ full of figurines of everyone's favorite [virtual idol][micker], so I can only buy them.

 Since I don't feel like actually making an account on _[myfigurecollection.net][mfc]_ to tell people about them, this page that piggybacks off their API will do for now.
-Links will take you to their catalog entry on _mfc_.
+Links will take you to their catalog entry on _mfc_[^api].

 [claw]: https://www.youtube.com/watch?v=93c9oTU7ut0
 [micker]: https://www.youtube.com/watch?v=f91sM4rI76w&hl=en
 [mfc]: https://myfigurecollection.net
+[^api]: Note: If images are broken it means mfc [changed their API endpoints again](https://github.com/microsounds/microsounds.github.io/commit/10c49ea).

 ## Collection
 _Sorted by when I remember getting it, from newest to oldest._